Connecting Intruder and Hold-up Alarms to Police Responders

-ECHO is a not-for-profit organisation delivering automated transmission of alarm signalling and messaging between ARCs and blue light services, reducing delays in the despatch of blue light responders to over 40,000 emergency incidents per year.
-As more emergency services become ECHO connected during 2021 the service has the potential to mitigate circumstances as blue light services arrive more quickly at addresses where alarm signals have been activated.
+ECHO is a not-for-profit organisation delivering automated alarm signalling and messaging between ARCs and blue light services, speeding up deployment of blue light responders to over 40,000 emergency incidents per year.
+As more emergency services become ECHO-connected the potential for more rapid interventions at alarmed addresses is widening.

 ECHO automation between the Alarm Receiving Centres (ARCs) monitoring alarmed sites and emergency services has been key.
-ARCs together with industry organisations - the BSIA, NSI, FIA and ECA are playing a key role in ensuring the development of the ECHO service.
-It presents a significant opportunity to facilitate more efficient use of emergency services, and is an example of how collaboration between blue light services and the private sector delivering better deterrence and outcomes for the victims of crime.
+ARCs together with industry organisations - the BSIA, NSI, FIA and ECA played a key role in the development of the ECHO service.
+ECHO now presents a significant opportunity to facilitate more effective deployment of emergency services, a great example of collaboration between blue light services and the private sector delivering better deterrence and outcomes for the victims of crime.

-Listen to ECHO General Manager, Mark Taylor's interview with PSI Magazine discussing latest developments on the ECHO initiative.
+Listen to ECHO’s interview with PSI Magazine discussing latest developments at ECHO.